iambitttu/Sentiment-Analysis-Using-NLP/README.md

 ## 2. Model Architecture and Parameters

 - The model used for sentiment analysis is Logistic Regression.
-- The model architecture consists of a TF-IDF (Term Frequency-Inverse Document Frequency) vectorizer followed by a logistic regression classifier.
+- The model architecture consists of a TF-IDF (Term Frequency-Inverse Document Frequency) vectorizer and a logistic regression classifier.
 - Parameters:
   - TF-IDF Vectorizer:
     - max_features: 5000